NeCTAR-RC/openstack-bash-creds-helper/README.md

 OpenStack bash creds helper
 ===========================
-This is a script to make managing OpenStack credentials easier, to be used in combination with the `.bashrc` functions below.
+This is a script to make managing OpenStack credentials easier, to be used in combination with included bash functions below (and a bash completion file).

 Use
 ---